Pat O'Dea: Playing career

-"To this brave lad forever we shall proudly sing.
-He is the boy we love.
-And in the games we play The cry “O’Dea, ”We’ll yell to every foe, because their game will show There is no other lad to see like Pat O’Dea.
-The East and West will surely have to see That we can’t lose in Patrick’s shoes, For he’s the only boy in all this land so free.
-The famous punter, Pat O’Dea."
+Oh Pat O’Dea, oh Pat O’Dea, You’re the boy that we adore;

+Your leg is ever sure and true, And always kicks a goal or two.

+The team and rooters worship you.
+Oh Pat O’Dea."

-In the 1899 game, he returned a kickoff 90 yards for a touchdown, and had four field goals.
+In the 1899 game, he returned a kick-off 90 yards for a touchdown, and he had four field goals.
 He was selected as an All-American team member in 1899.

+O'Dea also competed in track and field for Wisconsin as a hurdler.

 Coaching career

 Notre Dame

-From 1900 to 1901, O'Dea coached at the University of Notre Dame, and compiled a 14–4–2 record.
+From 1900 to 1901, O'Dea coached at the University of Notre Dame, compiling a 14–4–2 record.

 Missouri

-O'Dea was the tenth head football coach for the University of Missouri–Columbia Tigers located in Columbia, Missouri and he held that position for the 1902 season.
-His career coaching record at Missouri was 5 wins, 3 losses, and no ties.
-This ranks him 22nd at Missouri in total wins and tenth at Missouri in winning percentage.
+O'Dea was the tenth head football coach for the University of Missouri in Columbia, Missouri, serving for one season, in 1902, and compiled a record of 5–3.

 Later life

 O'Dea introduced Australian rules at the University of Wisconsin and while working in San Francisco also trained schoolchildren, resulting in the adoption of the field kicking game known as "field ball" by the San Francisco public grammar schools.

 He disappeared from public view in 1917, having decided that he didn't like being treated as a celebrity, and it was assumed by Wisconsin fans that O'Dea had died fighting in World War I. In 1934, he was discovered living under an assumed name in California and came back to Wisconsin to a hero's welcome.
 He later appeared on Bob Hope's All-American football team announcement shows.
 He was inducted into the College Football Hall of Fame on 3 April 1962.
 He died the next day at the University of California, San Francisco Medical Center.